-10. Protecting Children and Adults with Disabilities
+13. Protecting Children and Young People with Vulnerabilities

-Children and adults with disabilities are at an increased risk of abuse and the greater the disability the greater the risk.
+Some departments of Sutton United Football Club may need to be aware that for many years, children and young people with disabilities were not considered to be vulnerable to abuse.
+It is now known that this is not the case and that children and young people with disabilities are at an increased risk of abuse and that the greater the disability the greater the risk.
 There are a number of factors that contribute to this and these include:

 - Lack of friends and peer group to support and protect. - Intimate/physical care/invasive medical care required.
-This can make it difficult for the child or adult to know what is acceptable and unacceptable touch. - Lack of speech or limited communication.
+This can make it difficult for the child or young person to know what is acceptable and unacceptable touch. - Lack of speech or limited communication.
 This makes it harder to report abuse. - Multiple carers making it hard to identify who may be abusing. - History of being told what to do and not given choices. - Depending on the abuser for a service or basic need. - Having medical conditions that are used to explain injuries.

-Children and adults with disabilities may also be less valued than their peers and poor care may be observed but tolerated by others.
-This might include such things as not speaking directly to the child or adult; not offering choices; not moving and handling them safely; not respecting their privacy and dignity; not treating them according to their age; allowing physical restraint to occur; or using derogatory language.
+Children and young people with disabilities may also be less valued than their peers and poor care may be observed but tolerated by others.
+This might include such things as not speaking directly to the child or young person; not offering choices; not moving and handling them safely; not respecting their privacy and dignity; not treating them according to their age; allowing physical restraint to occur; or using derogatory language.

-There is no one way to ensure that children and adults with disabilities are protected but the safest environments are those that help children and adults at risk to protect themselves by helping them to speak out and do their best to stop abuse from happening and take responsibility for observing, challenging and reporting poor practice and suspected abuse.
+There is no one way to ensure that children and young people with disabilities are protected but the safest environments are those that help children and young people to protect themselves by helping them to speak out and do their best to stop abuse from happening and take responsibility for observing, challenging and reporting poor practice and suspected abuse.

-11. Employee/Worker Training
+14. Employee/Worker Training

-Upon induction all employees and volunteers receive a copy of the Safeguarding Policy.
-All employees or volunteers working in direct contact with children are required to complete the FA Safeguarding Children workshop and will receive regular training appropriate to their position.
+Upon induction all employees shall receive a copy of the Club's Safeguarding policies.
+All employees or workers working in direct contact with children and young people shall be required to complete The FA Safeguarding Children workshop and will receive regular training appropriate to their position.
+Details of those satisfactorily completing this course are retained by the Club Safeguarding/Welfare Officer.

-12. Whistleblowing
+15. Whistleblowing